24 Feb 2016 (reformatted). March/August 2017 (Minor re-wording)

 (Some analytical philosophers get very upset by the notion that investigation of an architecture-based logical topography can lead us to improve on our pre-theoretical concepts of mind.
 I often wonder what Ryle would have thought, had he been exposed to these ideas, though not in the naive versions often described as 'functionalism', criticised here and later in

 The many and various uses of the word 'ontology' in Software Engineering and Artificial Intelligence form a conceptual morass.
 Later I shall insert some notes here showing how to unravel the tangle of ideas, separating out philosophical issues related to descriptive metaphysics from other ideas related to program code, particular tools and algorithms, and design methodologies.

-Weeding and cleaning out the tangled mess will require studying the logical topography of a host of problems connected with designing human-like machines.
+Weeding and cleaning out the tangled mess will require studying the logical topography of a host of problems connected with attempts to design more or less human-like machines.

 The fact that an information processing architecture generates a space of possible states, events and processes that can be carved up in different ways for different purposes, provides an opportunity for a deep and general study of that space, and the implications of different ways of carving it up.
 From that perspective there is no point in arguing about which states and processes should be describable as "emotional" or "having a motive".
 However there is much interest in trying to understand the 'logical topography' of possible sets of states and processes associated with different architectures, in a way that relates to a deep explanatory theory.